 This month I started shadowing in the rehabilitation and integrative medicine department of NTU vet hospital.
-This department mainly offers laser therapy, acupuncture and underwater treadmill training to help animals that have difficulty walking due to different kinds of injuries such as neurological or orthopedic trauma.
-I have heard about acupuncture and underwater treadmill for dogs before in Hong Kong but it is my first time coming across with laser therapy.
+This department mainly offers laser therapy, acupuncture and underwater treadmill training to help animals that have difficulty walking due to different kinds of injuries such as neurological or orthopaedic trauma.
+I have heard about acupuncture and underwater treadmill for dogs before in Hong Kong but it is my first time coming across laser therapy.
 It uses different wavelengths of laser to trigger the body cells to release more energy thus repairing the injury more quickly.
 It is easy to operate, safe and effective so I think that more vet clinics in Hong Kong should bring in laser therapy.

 – Ernest Yu

-On each day, we have to take shift to take care of Xiao He.
+On each day, we have to take shifts to take care of Xiao He.
 The jobs include cleaning the wound, replacing the bandaging, as well as electrotherapy and rehabilitation, in hopes of stimulating the nerves on the hind limbs.
-After weeks of care, prominant improvement is seen on Xiao He, such as healthy granulomatous tissues found on wound at the penis.
+After weeks of care, prominent improvement is seen on Xiao He, such as healthy granulomatous tissues found on wounds at the penis.
 What’s more, instead of complete immobility, Xiao He now could manage to stand with 4 legs on his own, sometimes could even step forward with the hindlimbs!
 Seeing how Xiao He strives to improve, there is no more excuse for me to get lazy!

 – Linda Lau

 October was an internship in the section of Large Animal Disease and Economic Animal Disease and hospitalization, each lasting for two weeks.